neverendingqs/serverless-websocket-example/README.md

 # Serverless WebSocket Example

 A simple WebSocket application.
-Sample code for [API Gateway WebSocket APIs with the Serverless Framework](https://blog.neverendingqs.com/2019/07/01/serverless-websocket-example.html).
+See the full walkthrough at [API Gateway WebSocket APIs with the Serverless Framework](https://blog.neverendingqs.com/2019/07/01/serverless-websocket-example.html).